Censorship in Cuba

-Censorship in Cuba is the topic of accusations put forward by several foreign groups-organizations and political leaders, as well as Cuban dissidents.
+Censorship in Cuba has been the topic of accusations put forward by several foreign groups-organizations and political leaders, as well as Cuban dissidents.
 The accusations led the European Union to impose sanctions from 2003 to 2008 as well as statements of protest from groups, governments, and noted individuals.

 Cuba has ranked low on the Press Freedom Index from Reporters Without Borders from 2002 when the index was established (134th out of 139) to the present (169th out of 180 in 2015).
 In 2006 the Inter American Press Association reported that "repression against independent journalists, mistreatment of jailed reporters, and very strict government surveillance limiting the people's access to alternative sources of information are continuing".

 In the past, books, newspapers, radio channels, television channels, movies and music were heavily censored and clandestine printing was highly restricted.
 In recent years, this has changed with the Cuban public having easy (but often expensive) access to the internet and mobile phones with little apparent filtering taking place.

 Foreign journalists who can work in the country are selected by the government.

 Media is operated under the supervision of the Communist Party's Department of Revolutionary Orientation, which "develops and coordinates propaganda strategies".